dragonflydb/documentation/docs/command-reference/strings/set.md

 ## Return Values

-The command returns `OK` if the operation was successful.
+- The command returns `OK` if the operation was successful.

-If a conditional option was used (e.g., `NX` or `XX`), and the condition wasn't met, the return value will be `(nil)`.
+- If a conditional option was used (e.g., `NX` or `XX`), and the condition wasn't met, the return value will be `(nil)`.

-When using `GET`, the return value will be the old string stored at the key, or `nil` if no previous value existed.
+- When the `GET` option is used, the return value will be the old string stored at the key, or `nil` if no previous value existed.

 ## Code Examples